• Ideas by Room

 Elevate the look of your upcycled wood table by adding metal legs.
 This gives it an industrial look.
 Or place a sheet of glass over the top of the table for a smooth and stable surface.

-4. Home Bar Ideas Using Pallets
+4. Home Bar Using Pallets

 Build a simple fold-out bar by mounting a pallet on the wall.
 Then add a hinged door that closes the bar in and hides what’s stored inside.
 This is one of the most popular recycled pallet ideas because you can try it both inside and outside of your home.
 It’s a simple way to create an entertainment space on your backyard patio or deck.